I've been a movie enthusiast my whole life and been writing movie reviews for over 15 years.

 Guillermo Del Toro’s English language debut certainly has some unsettling moments and a strong lead performance from Mira Sorvino.
 There are way too many dead spots before the final, terrifying reveal for Mimic to rate any higher than average.
 You wish more of the movie touched the thrill of the final 15 minutes.
 Del Toro often clashed with the Weinstein brothers over the final cut of the movie and disowned it for a time.
 His director’s cut is closer to his vision, but it’s still his 10th ranked movie.
 You wish it could be scarier, but it’s a perfectly disposable 90 minutes at the movies.

-Before Nightmare Alley and Pinocchio open later in 2021, be sure to catch up on visionary director Guillermo Del Toro’s previous films.
+Before Pinocchio opens in 2022, be sure to catch up on visionary director Guillermo Del Toro’s previous films.
 A celebration of the macabre and the exotic, the violence, and the halcyon.
 Del Toro’s movies take you to worlds not previously seen and ones you want to visit again and again.

 © 2021 Noel Penaflor